Lazarev-Cloud/Scripts/windows/Winget/Readme.md

-# Winget Cheat-Sheet
+# Winget Manager Script

 ## Overview

-Winget (Windows Package Manager) simplifies the management of software on Windows by providing commands to search, install, upgrade, remove, and configure applications.
+The **Winget Manager Script** simplifies software management on Windows by leveraging the capabilities of the Windows Package Manager (`winget`).
+This script automates tasks such as searching, installing, upgrading, and removing applications, making it an essential tool for efficient system management.

 ---